finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Allow automatic deletion of empty decks in *Play Mode*
 - Create *Sort Menu* when you click on the sort button in the *Deck Editor*
 - Organize cards by category when saving a deck in the *Deck Editor*
+- Allow rotation to keep viewing the currently selected card
 - Display keyboard shortcuts in *Options Menu*
 - Allow pre-fetching of card images in *Options Menu*
 - Set card image cache limit in *Options Menu*